codalab/codalab-worksheets/docs/Externalization.md

 CODALAB_LINK_MOUNTS=/u/nlp/data,/u/nlp/output python codalab_service.py
 ```

-If this argument is not specified, the `/tmp/codalab/link-mounts` directory will be mounted by default.
+If this argument is not specified, the `/tmp/codalab/link-mounts` directory and `/private/tmp/codalab/link-mounts` (the absolute path of `/tmp/codalab/link-mounts` in macOS) will be mounted by default.

 ### Design